Q: What is AWS Step Functions?

 Q: What are the benefits of designing my application using orchestration?

-Q: What are some common AWS Step Functions use cases?
+Q: What are some common Step Functions use cases?

-- Data processing: consolidate data from multiple databases into unified reports, refine and reduce large data sets into useful formats, or coordinate multi-step analytics and machine learning workflows
+- Data processing: consolidate data from multiple databases into unified reports, refine and reduce large data sets into useful formats, iterate and process millions of files in an Amazon Simple Storage Service (S3) bucket with high concurrency workflows, or coordinate multi-step analytics and machine learning workflows

 - DevOps and IT automation: build tools for continuous integration and continuous deployment, or create event-driven applications that automatically respond to changes in infrastructure